EthanDevelops/DiscordBot/README.md

 Next, run git clone https://github.com/EthanDevelops/DiscordBot.git

-Then run npm install or nmp install discord.js
+Then run npm install or npm install discord.js

 Then, edit the config.json file with your favorite text editor, and edit the token value like this:
 (make sure to get rid of |YOUR BOT TOKEN HERE| and replace it with your bot token.):